 Introduction

-Staking Reef can be a great option for those who want to hold REEF but earn yield in a safe way while contributing to the network.
-The steps can be a little daunting, especially the first time you do them.
-That's why we've put this guide together for you.
+Staking Reef can be a great option for those who want to hold REEF but earn yield in a secure way while contributing to the network.
+The steps can be a bit overwhelming, especially the first time you do them.
+That’s why we’ve put this guide together for you.

 1. Obtain Reef (REEF) Tokens

-In order to stake Reef, you need to have it.
-To obtain Reef, you'll need to purchase it.
+To stake Reef, you need to have it.
+To get Reef, you'll need to buy it.
 You can choose from these popular exchanges.

-Once you have REEF, you'll need to choose a Reef wallet to store your tokens.
-Here are some good options.
+Once you have REEF, you’ll need to choose a Reef wallet to store your tokens.
+Here are some lekker options.

 3. Delegate Your REEF

 We recommend using a staking pool when staking REEF.
-It's simpler and faster to get up-and-running.
-A staking pool is a group of validators who combine their REEF, which gives them a higher chance of validating transactions and earning rewards.
-You can do this through your wallet's interface.
+It’s simpler and quicker to get going.
+A staking pool is a group of validators who combine their REEF, which gives them a better chance of validating transactions and earning rewards.
+You can do this through your wallet’s interface.

 4. Start Validating